 It's June 2013 and everything's coming up roses, not to mention strawberries!
 June brings beautiful bouquets, delicious fruits and vegetables, and an urge to get out there and enjoy the sunshine.
 See our tips!

 June is named after the Roman goddess Juno, patroness of marriage and the well-being of women.

-The Summer Solstice on June 20 heralds the summer!
+This year, the summer solstice falls on June 21 heralding the start of summer!
 Read more about the first day of summer.